-The Group is required by its Licence obligations to include within its financial statements a corporate governance statement which describes how the principles of good corporate governance have been applied and which has the same content as the statement a listed Group is required to prepare.
+The Company is required by its Licence obligations to include within its financial statements a corporate governance statement which describes how the principles of good corporate governance have been applied and which has the same content as the statement a listed Company is required to prepare.

-The Group operates within the corporate governance framework of GYMOHL and its subsidiary undertakings.
-Consequently, an understanding of the Group's governance framework is required to understand the Group's position within that framework.
+As a subsidiary undertaking of Gwynt Y Môr OFTO Holdings Limited ("GYMOHL") the Company operates within the corporate governance framework of GYMOHL and its subsidiary undertakings ("the Group").
+Consequently, an understanding of the Group's governance framework is required to understand the Company's position within that framework.

-Appointments to the Board of Directors of GYMOHL and its subsidiary undertakings are governed by a shareholders' agreement ("the Agreement") between the two shareholders of GYMOHL that jointly control the Group through a common class of ordinary shares, Balfour Beatty OFTO Holdings Limited and Equitix Transmission 2 Limited.
+Appointments to the Board of Directors of GYMOHL and its subsidiary undertakings are governed by a shareholders' agreement ("the Agreement") between the two shareholders of GYMOHL that jointly control this Company through a common class of ordinary shares, Balfour Beatty OFTO Holdings Limited and Equitix Transmission 2 Limited..
 The Agreement requires that all Boards within the Group must comprise of four Directors, with two Directors appointed by each shareholder.
-Consequent upon these arrangements between the shareholders, no Group Group has a nomination committee and the performance of the Boards is not evaluated.
+Consequent upon these arrangements between the shareholders, no Group Company has a nomination committee and the performance of the Boards is not evaluated.

 The Agreement ensures that Boards are balanced, with no one shareholder having majority representation, and allows the Group to draw on the respective financial and operational expertise of each of its shareholders.
-Accordingly, the Directors have the relevant expertise and experience, drawn from their involvement in a wide range of infrastructure companies, to define and to develop the strategy of the Group so as to meet its objectives and to generate or preserve value over the longer term.
+Accordingly, the Directors have the relevant expertise and experience, drawn from their involvement in a wide range of infrastructure companies, to define and to develop the strategy of the Company so as to meet its objectives and to generate or preserve value over the longer term.
 The Directors regularly review the effectiveness of the Group's risk management and internal control framework and are satisfied that they are effective.